Malmö, Sweden foodie guide: where locals eat and drink

 Duck in to this tiny little terracotta shop and step onto its white-tiled floor to scan wooden shelves heaving with jars and bottles (‘pig tail’ spices for pork, homemade jams, and creamy rhubarb and hibiscus sodas from local business Sodalicious).

-Owner Petra will greet you with a glowing face that is the perfect advertisement for eating organically.
+Owner Petra (that's her, in the picture below) will greet you with a glowing face that is the perfect advertisement for eating organically.
 Petra sources her meats and treats from organic farms and producers that don’t use chemicals in their products.
 The counter is brimming with cuts from the Skåne region – dry-aged meats, smoked hamburgers and smoked, free-range chicken – and Petra enthusiastically divulges information on her trusted suppliers.

 Smak is where the cultural elite of Malmo gathers for jazz-themed brunches, thanks to its location at Malmö Konsthall gallery.
 The owner was one of the early adopters of green cuisine, so you can enjoy sustainable and veggie-focused dishes, including a wine and veggie burger brunch.